bshelton229/tectonic-etcd-snapshot/README.md

 ### ETCDCTL_ENDPOINTS

 This is standard to the etcdctl cli tool for api version 3.
-This will need to match your etcd dns name for your kubernetes cluster.
+This will need to match your etcd endpoint for your cluster.
+See help section of the etcdctl tool for more information.

 ### S3_BUCKET